Since 1966, hundreds of children have planted the roots of their education here.

 To achieve this mission, the school nurtures an active partnership between home and school, and between parent and teacher, to foster an intrinsic lifelong love for learning in every child.

-The Morningside approach to early childhood education is based primarily on principles developed in the early part of this century by Dr. Maria Montessori, an Italian physician and early childhood educator:
+The Morningside approach to early childhood education is based primarily on principles developed in the early twentieth century by Dr. Maria Montessori, an Italian physician and early childhood educator:

 Children learn best by doing;